chisophugis/lbd/source/funccall.rst

       void setMaxCallFrameSize(unsigned S) { MaxCallFrameSize = S; }
     };

-After above changes, you can run 7/2/Cpu0 with ch7_1.cpp and see what happen as follows,
+After above changes, you can run 7/2/Cpu0 with ch7_1.cpp and see what happens in the following,

 .. code-block:: bash